Business

 Large platforms such as Shopee and Lazada continue to shape online retail, while social commerce lowers entry barriers.
 This allows new sellers, niche brands, and digital-first businesses to reach customers and grow without heavy upfront investment.

-Where the E-commerce Opportunities in the Philippines Lie
+Top 6 E-commerce Opportunities in the Philippines for 2026 and Beyond

 MSMEs form the backbone of the Philippine economy and play a major role in employment and local trade.
 As consumer behavior shifts online, digitising these businesses through marketplaces and digital tools becomes essential for improving reach, efficiency, and long-term competitiveness in the evolving e-commerce landscape.